Ethanlloyd21/Portfolio_Responsive/README.md

 ![](assets/images/portfolio_readme.PNG)

 ## contact.html
-Used BootStrap contact layout (no CSS needed)
+Used BootStrap forms layout (no CSS needed).
+Throws out an error if the input under Name is null and input under Email is an invalid email.

 ![](assets/images/contact_readme.PNG)